pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **GitHub Actions et al.** – Ever wanted to run a production service disguised as a CI job?
 Just label your production API start-up script as "integration_test_step_42", add a `sleep 21600` and a call to retrigger itself, and hope nobody notices your "test" has been running for months.
 Apply this same trick to AWS CodeBuild, GitLab CI/CD, CircleCI, Azure Pipelines, Travis CI, Bitbucket Pipelines, Drone CI, Jenkins Cloud, TeamCity Cloud, and Google Cloud Build for Bonus points.

-## Managing Your Container Zoo with Pulumi
+## Managing your container zoo with pulumi

 Whether you're deploying containers to mainstream cloud providers or attempting to run them on quantum computers (really, please let us know how that goes), Pulumi helps you manage it all with real code instead of config file soup.
 Our [Kubernetes support](/registry/packages/kubernetes/) means you can wrangle your containers wherever they might roam – from AWS to Azure, GCP to Kubernetes, or even that smart toaster you're eyeing for production deployment.